gautam1006/Netflix_Analysis/README.md

 # Netflix_Analysis
-In this project I have worked on a real project of Data Analysis with Python.
+In this I have worked on a real project of Data Analysis with Python.
 Questions are given in the project and then solved with the help of Python.
 It is a project of Data Analysis with Python or you can say, Data Science with Python.
 <br />

 ## Following operations have been performed in this project.